About Clinical Trials

 Early clinical testing

-In trials for new cancer therapies the initial patients included are usually advanced cancer patients.
+In trials for new cancer treatments the initial patients included are usually advanced cancer patients.
 The aim for these studies is to understand safety and tolerability for the new drug.
 Doses and how the drug is metabolized by the patient is also studied.
-In addition, signs of effect of the new drug are often analyzed, for example tumor shrinkage.
+In addition, signs of clinical effect of the new drug are often analyzed, for example tumor shrinkage.

 Pivotal clinical trials (typically Phase III) test the results of earlier trials in larger groups of patients to confirm the effectiveness and safety of the experimental therapy.
 These trials are often randomized, where patients will either receive the experimental therapy, placebo, or another therapy (a “comparator”), and “double-blinded,” in which neither the investigator nor the participant are aware if the therapy given is the true experimental therapy, placebo (medication with no active ingredients) or another therapy (a “comparator”).
 These trials are the basis for the application to register a new treatment.

 Filing an application for registration with the country’s health regulatory authority is the next step in bringing a potential new treatment to patients.